What Does an Air Traffic Controller Do?

 By Sakina Taher

 What does an air traffic controller do?
-Air traffic controllers are responsible for the safety of millions of airline passengers every day, coordinating and monitoring the smooth movement of private and commercial aircraft during all aspects of takeoff, in-flight journeys, and landing.
+Those who work in this profession are responsible for the safety of millions of airline passengers every day, coordinating and monitoring the smooth movement of private and commercial aircraft during all aspects of takeoff, in-flight journeys, and landing.
 It is a specialized sector of aviation that rewards skilled aviation professionals with generous salaries and benefits.

 What Is an Air Traffic Controller?

-What does an air traffic controller do?
-A basic air traffic controller job description covers coordinating and managing the movement of air traffic.
+A basic description of this role covers coordinating and managing the movement of air traffic.
 This includes directing aircraft during takeoff and landing at airports, ensuring safe distances are maintained between aircraft, guiding pilots during bad weather, and more.

-The Federal Aviation Administration (FAA) is a key enterprise regulating the air traffic control system in the US.
-As an air traffic controller, you may be employed in the following divisions of the overall operation:
+The Federal Aviation Administration (FAA) is a key enterprise regulating the air traffic control system in the US, and has the following divisions:

 • Air Traffic Control System Command Center (ATCSCC)